 3. Early Training Works Best

 Puppies love playing with cats, but the cat might not share its enthusiasm.
-So, in such altercations, you should not intervene unless you note serious aggression.
-It will be easier because the cat has boundaries and would like to teach the dog not to mess with cats.
+So, you should not intervene in such altercations unless you note serious aggression.
+It will be easier because the cat has boundaries and will teach the dog not to mess with cats.
 It will grow to have that in mind, and you will not find it attacking them in the future.

 4. Don’t Punish A Dog After Killing

-If your dog will attack your cat and even kill it, it is not a bad dog.
+If your dog attacks your cat and even kills it, it is not a bad dog.
 The dog was following his instincts.
-No matter the tragedy that will occur, never punish or hit your dog for the mistake.
-You will make his aggressive behavior worse because he can’t understand his mistake.
+No matter the tragedy, never punish or hit your dog for the mistake.
+You will worsen his aggressive behavior because he won’t understand his mistake.

 5. Bad Association

-A dog is different from other animals because its prey drive and the sensory environment will depend on sound and scent.
-If you find him associating itself chasing and catching cats or other animals having obnoxious odor or harsh noise, it is easy to stop.
+A dog is different from other animals because its prey drive and sensory environment will depend on sound and scent.
+It is easy to stop if you find him associating himself with chasing and catching cats or other animals with obnoxious odors or harsh noises.

-However, to help your dog stop the bad behavior, work with your dog trainer.
+However, work with a dog trainer to help your dog stop this bad behavior.
 He will have the best approach to provide the dog with the right discomfort level, and it will not harm the cat or dog.

-Conducting training exercises to your dog is an excellent way to tame prey drive.
+Conducting training exercises with your dog is an excellent way to tame its prey drive.
 There are some essential exercises your dog can do at home.
 The vital one is to establish control when it is off-leash.

-When training the dog commands, keep the three Ds in your mind – Duration, Distraction, and Distance.
-Try to avoid distractions when teaching your dog new command and give it a short time to hold the command.
+When training using dog commands, keep the three Ds in mind – Duration, Distraction, and Distance.
+Avoid distractions when teaching your dog a new command and give it a short time to hold the command.